sophialyj/system-design-primer/solutions/system_design/web_crawler/README.md

 Without an interviewer to address clarifying questions, we'll define some use cases and constraints.

+#### Reverse index
+Reverse index is a version of a b-tree index, and is particularly useful when it comes to indexing sequence numbers and high volume processing systems.
+Unlike other b-tree structures, reverse indexes reverses the key value before entering it in the index.
+If the application inserts values in sequence, each insert must have access to the newest block in the index in order to add the new value.
+If many users attempt to insert at the same time, they all must write to that block and have to get in line, slowing down the application.
+This is particularly a problem in clustered databases, which may require the block to be copied from one computer's memory to another's to allow the next user to perform their insert.
+Reversing the key spreads similar new values across the entire index instead of concentrating them in any one leaf block.
+This means that 24538 appears on the same block as 14538 while 24539 goes to a different block, eliminating this cause of contention.
+Reverse indexes are just as efficient as unreversed indexes for finding specific values, although they aren't helpful for range queries.
+Range queries are uncommon for artificial values such as sequence numbers.
+When searching the index, the query processor simply reverses the search target before looking it up.

 ### Use cases

 #### We'll scope the problem to handle only the following use cases